Carmenloww/Kickstarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-Some possible tables/graphs we could create are
+We could create additional tables such as to obtain information